 How is celiac disease treated and/or managed?

-Celiac disease is not a condition that can be cured or “grown out of”, as it is a chronic autoimmune condition.
+Celiac disease is not a condition that can be cured or “grown out of”.
+It is a chronic autoimmune condition.
 Instead, those with celiac disease learn to manage the disease by following a strict lifelong gluten-free diet.
 Any amount of gluten can leave an impact – even a crumb in a toaster!
 Therefore, it is important to advocate for yourself and learn about cross contamination and hidden sources of gluten.

 For many, following a gluten-free diet can feel overwhelming if they’ve never worried about avoiding gluten before.
 Working with a dietitian to learn about gluten-free eating is highly recommended.
-A dietitian can help you to understand foods that contain gluten, appropriate gluten substitutes, and tips for eating out – as well as many other aspects of living gluten-free!
+A registered dietitian can help you to understand foods that contain gluten.
+As well as appropriate gluten substitutes, tips for eating out – and many other aspects of living gluten-free!

 What if I still have symptoms after I eliminate gluten?